Korbank/harpcaller/documentation/overview.rst

 Client library
 --------------

-Python :mod:`korrpc` module is a client implementation of the protocol to talk to dispatcher service (*note*: daemon uses slightly different protocol).
+Python :mod:`harp` module is a client implementation of the protocol to talk to dispatcher service (*note*: daemon uses slightly different protocol).
 The primary use case for this interface was to allow issuing commands to servers from within a web application, but it should be equally convenient for other